Aart van der Wijck: Career

 Van der Wijck was born a descendant of the influential Van der Wijck family.
-He was the son of Mr. Herman Constantijn van der Wijck (1815–1889), member of the Council of the Indies, and Marianne Susanna Lucia de Kock van Leeuwen (1821–1912).
+He was the son of Herman Constantijn van der Wijck (1815–1889), member of the Council of the Indies, and Marianne Susanna Lucia de Kock van Leeuwen (1821–1912).

 He spent the first part of his childhood in the Dutch East Indies and was sent to the Netherlands for further education, where he studied at the gymnasium in Zutphen and then the Royal Academy for the training of Indian civil servants in the Dutch East Indies.
 He returned to the Dutch East Indies, to Batavia, where he was appointed as second commission in 1864 to the General Secretariat and in 1865 promoted to first commission.
 In 1866 he was transferred in his position as main committee to the newly established Department of Internal Administration.
 In 1868 he entered the ranks of the actual Interior Administration by his appointment as secretary of the Batavia residence.

-In 1873 he was appointed as an assistant resident in Surakarta and in 1876 he transferred in the same rank to Buitenzorg.
+In 1873, he was appointed as an assistant resident in Surakarta and in 1876 he transferred in the same rank to Buitenzorg.
 Van der Wijck obtained a acknowledgement from the government for his decisive action to curb the disturbances in 1878 on the private country of Tjitrap (at the home of inspector Captain Von Balluseck).

 He was appointed resident of Tegal in 1880; in this region, where the population was burdened by the burden of the sugar industry, with the administrative constraints attached to it until 1890, he was able to settle the conflicts about the use of irrigation water, which was indispensable for both the manufacturers (water power for the machines) and the population.
 In 1884 his appointment as a resident of Surabaya followed, where he was involved in, among other things, plans to improve the water management of the Solo Valley.
 A note from him dated 29 October 1887 on this issue was later published in the Journal of the Royal Institute of Engineers (1890–1891).

 Van der Wijck was appointed as a member of the Council of India in 1888 and was appointed vice president of this council the following year.
 He received – at his request – an honorable discharge from Dutch East Indies service in 1891.
 Back in The Netherlands he became a commissioner of the Royal Paketvaart Maatschappij (KPM).
 On June 15, 1893, he was appointed on the recommendation of the Minister of Colonies Van Dedem to succeed Pijnacker Hordijk as Governor General of the Dutch East Indies.
 At his own specific request he left while still employed by the KPM for the Dutch East Indies.
 Upon arrival, he first appointed a new KPM agent for the Dutch East Indies, local KPM harbor masters, and implemented austerity measures at the KPM office in Batavia before being sworn in as Governor General on October 17 that year.